WINPROG20142015/Selfie-Killer/README.md

 and its upgrades.
 Players must use this carefully though – some may have AOEs that would harm normal people as well

+* A Little Background on the Story
+(Tentative)

+ - The Main Character’s mother died in an accident due to a strong, bright flash of the camera of a person taking a selfie on a very inappropriate place.
+He swore revenge and wrath upon all Selfie-whores who are not in place – But his madness just made things worse, leading him to the idea that he must kill this so-called “Selfie lord” that he claims on his own.
+Join his madness as he massacres and rages through places in Metro Manila just